suitenumerique/meet/docs/installation.md

 $ kubectl create namespace meet
 ```

 If you have already run the script, you can skip this step and proceed to the next instruction.
+NOTE: Before you proceed, make sure you download this repo examples/ directory to the location where you will be executing the helm command as it will look for "examples/<name>values.yaml"

 ```
 $ kubectl config set-context --current --namespace=meet